swaxi/SGTool/README.md

 **scikit-image** DTM curvature Classifier, WTMM
 **PyWavelets** WTMM

-If you don't use these funcitons, there is no need to install the extra packages.
+If you don't use these functions, there is no need to install the extra packages.

 ## Grav/Mag Filters